uccser/cs-unplugged/csunplugged/topics/content/en/sorting-networks/curriculum-integrations/retelling-a-story.md

 # Retelling a story

-Use these pictures to retell the story of Little Red Riding Hood.
+Use these pictures with the Sorting Network to retell the story of Little Red Riding Hood.

 {image file-path="img/topics/little-red-riding-hood-4.png" alt="Little Red Riding Hood seeing the wolf in the bed instead of Grandma."}